overdev/raylib-py/README.md

 raylibpy has the extra module [`easings`](https://github.com/overdev/raylibpy/blob/master/raylibpy/easings.py) for animations.

-The current plan it to translate [rayGui](https://github.com/raysan5/raygui) and add too.
+The current plan it to translate [rayGui](https://github.com/raysan5/raygui) and add it too.